-The Night Watch — Rembrandt’s most popular painting — is the most famous work of art in the Rijksmuseum, in which it has pride of place.
+The Night Watch — Rembrandt’s most famous painting — is the most popular work of art in the Rijksmuseum, in which it has pride of place.

-Officially titled, ‘Company of Frans Banning Cocq and Willem van Ruytenburch,’ the painting is a group portrait of a division of the civic guard — the Kloveniers militia.
+Completed in 1642 the canvas depicts a group portrait of a division of Amsterdam’s civic guard — the Kloveniers militia.

-The kloverniers took on their name in 1522 — when they exchanged foot bows for primitive guns that were called kloveren (from the French, couleuvrine).
+The kloveniers took on their name in 1522 — when they exchanged foot bows for primitive guns that were called kloveren (from the French, couleuvrine).
 This was a type of musket.
 Hence you can think of the Kloveniers as musketeers.2

 The painting was controversial not because of its subject, but because of the way Rembrandt depicted the group’s members.